JuliaLang/NetworkOptions.jl/README.md

 ```
 The `ssh_dir()` function returns the location of the directory where the `ssh`
 program keeps/looks for configuration files.
 By default this is `~/.ssh` but
-this can be overridden by setting the envirnoment variable `SSH_DIR`.
+this can be overridden by setting the environment variable `SSH_DIR`.

 ### ssh_key_name